economics students in a lecture hall at saint joseph's university

 Economics Degree Programs

-Our major and minor in economics offer flexibility in course selection, giving students exceptional opportunities to pursue other interests in related disciplines.
+Our B.A and B.S. majors and minor in economics offer flexibility in course selection, giving students exceptional opportunities to pursue complementary interests in related disciplines.

 Our Faculty